aueb-wim/ehr-mapping-design-template/README.md

 ## Setup and sample data preparation

 1. Clone this repo

+2. Edit the `config.sys` file, if you

-2. Execute the `build_postgres.sh` script to create a docker container with the name `demo_postgres` with the 3 databases which are needed by EHR DataFactory pipeline.
+3. Execute the `build_postgres.sh` script to create a docker container with the name `demo_postgres` with the 3 databases which are needed by EHR DataFactory pipeline.
 These databases are:

 - mipmap
 - i2b2_capture